 The good (and occasionally bad) news is that bacteria naturally thrive in your gut biome.
 Your digestive system is a great neighborhood: warm, moist, and full of food, like Florida.
 And like Florida, once they move in, they don’t leave until they die.

 A Diet Rich in Fiber

 Hildegard loved fiber-rich spelt, because we can add more good guys to our GI by eating a diet high in plant fiber.
 The more diverse the better, as our gut flora are a reflection of what we eat.
-Gut flora can also be specifically supported by eating prebiotic diet foods, those foods that provide the best sources of food for the bacteria already within our system, or those foods already containing live bacteria cultures, called probiotics, like “fermentation for health foods“.
+Gut flora can also be specifically supported by eating prebiotic diet foods, those foods that provide the best sources of food for the bacteria already within our system, or those foods already containing live bacteria cultures, called probiotics.

 But with the good, come the bad.
 We ingest all kinds of bad things.
 The same sensitive mucosal layers of our GI that allow for absorption of essential nutrients make us susceptible to foreign invaders.